CloudReactor/cloudreactor-procwrapper/README.md

 history kept and are monitored.

-This module detects the execution method your Task is running with and sends that information to the API server, provided you configure your Task to be auto-created.
+This module detects the execution method your Task is running with and sends that information to the Task Management server, provided you configure your Task to be auto-created.

 ### Passive Tasks